Visits to the dentist can wreak havoc on your wallet, especially if you stop in for anything beyond routine care.

 You may find that your dentist doesn’t necessarily prefer one brand over another, as long as your toothpaste has that all-important fluoride and other key ingredients.
 DailyFinance notes:

 Four out of five dentists say brand doesn’t matter, so anything beyond those two ingredients is likely increasing the retail price of your toothpaste.
 As a quick rule of thumb, avoid special features or additives that sound fancy.
 There’s no reason to pay more when many product[s] contain [the] same or similar active ingredients.

 Other ways to save

-There are other ways to save on the cost of toothpaste without reducing the quality of care you’ve giving your teeth (which, if you really care about your teeth and gums, includes the daily use of floss).
+There are other ways to save on the cost of toothpaste without reducing the quality of care you’ve giving your teeth:

-- Use as recommended: Take a look at the tube and you will find that it instructs children to use a pea-sized amount each time they brush.
-Guess what?
-Suzette Standring wrote on The Huffington Post that that’s enough for adults as well.
+- Use as recommended: A pea-sized amount of toothpaste is fine each time you brush.
 Less is definitely more — saving you money while preserving the surface of your teeth.

 - Squeeze from the bottom: Roll the tube from the bottom to the top and you’ll be surprised at how much you can actually retrieve.

 - Whip out the scissors: Down to the last drop?
 Cut the tube open with a pair of scissors to access the remaining paste.